cs207-2016/cs207project/src/rbtree/README.md

 # CS207 Team 3 Red-Black Tree Library

-A key/value store that you'd use like BDB or SQLite.
+A library for a key/value store that you'd use like BDB or SQLite.

 Append-only Red-Black Tree-based data-store [Red-Black Tree is self-balancing binary search tree].
 An update to a leaf updates the ancestor nodes.
 Common nodes are shared.
 Updates are flushed leaf-to-root to disk (so that disk addresses can be written to the parent nodes, and commit is an atomic update to a superblock, which just points at the new root node).